 Dr Alexander Saeri, Mission Co-lead

 Alexander works to increase the reach and impact of behavioural science for the world's most pressing problems.
-His hopes for the Mission is that it demonstrates a workable model for effectively reducing suffering from the unavoidable impacts of climate change.
+He hopes the Mission will demonstrate a workable model for effectively reducing suffering from the unavoidable impacts of climate change, including catastrophic or existential risks.

 Dr Stefan Kaufman, Mission Co-lead